|

 about.

-We say no, but we also suppose that
+We would say no, but we also suppose that

 initially this depends on your definition of "all seasons".
 There is no